 It may also help to inhibit enzymes that cause blood vessels in the body to narrow and constrict.
 For best results, dilute one tablespoon of ACV in one cup of water and consume three times a day to help lower blood pressure.

 8. Aids in Detoxification

 ACV can help encourage lymphatic drainage and enhance circulation, making it a wonderful tool to help with detoxification.
-Take 1-2 tbsp of ACV mixed with water a few times per day, or make this detox drink for a concentrated dose of health-boosting ingredients that can assist detoxification.
+Take 1-2 tablespoons of apple cider vinegar mixed with water a few times per day, or make this detox drink for a concentrated dose of health-boosting ingredients that can assist with detoxification.

 9. Remove Chemical Residues